jcmgray/quimb/docs/states.rst

 Basic Representation
 ====================

-States and operators in :mod:`quimb` are simply dense numpy or sparse scipy complex matrices.
+States and operators in :py:mod:`quimb` are simply dense numpy or sparse scipy complex matrices.
-The :func:`quimb.quimbify` function (aliased to :func:`qu`) can convert between the various representations.
+The :py:func:`~quimb.core.quimbify` function (aliased to :py:func:`~quimb.core.qu`) can convert between the various representations.

 .. code:: python